srgchrksv/etl-cryptoidxs/readme.md

 | BNB      | (BNBUSDT + BNBETH +  BNBBTC) / 3        |
 | USDT     | ((100 - BTCUSDT) + (100 - ETHUSDT) + (100 - BNBUSDT)) / 3 |

-EMA smooths price and RSI is ranging from 0 to 100 so we are getting  standartized indexes.
+RSI is ranging from 0 to 100 so we are getting standartized indexes.

 *The same way we can calculate indexes for forex currencies*